Faiz1440/data_anlysis_faiz/README.md

-# Data_anlysis_Faiz
+# Data_analysis_Faiz
-This is data anlysis in this we did EDA
+This is data analysis in this we did EDA